 She now brings decades of practice in her concentrations of family, employment and civil litigation along with her judicial experience to continue to help people in conflict to resolve their disputes either by mediation or arbitration.

-Judge Serratelli is trained in family and civil mediation.
+Judge Serratelli is a member of the Pennsylvania Council of Mediators and is trained in family and civil mediation.
 She has represented scores of individuals in federal court mediation successfully settling employment discrimination claims.

 As a practicing attorney and former judge, she firmly believes that every attempt should be made to allow the litigants to reach their own resolution rather than have one imposed upon them.
 However, she also recognized that there are some disputes which cannot be resolved without a third party ultimately making the decision.
 She is eminently qualified to provide both forms of dispute resolution as an alternative to litigating in court which can move very slowly and cost the litigants a great deal in attorneys fee’s and costs.